Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

+Related to this example and the presented theorem and corollary, we show explicit result on flexibility of homology groups of Reeb spaces of maps obtained by normal M-bubbling (S-bubbling) operations whose generating manifolds are as mentioned in the example or the theorem and corollary.

-Related to this example.
-We show another result on flexibility of homology groups of Reeb spaces.
-Let $n$ be an integer larger than $6$ and let $f:M \rightarrow {\mathbb{R}}^n$ be a fold map as in Theorem\ref{thm:1}, \ref{thm:2} or Corollary \ref{cor:1}.
+Let $n$ be an integer larger than $6$ and let $f:M \rightarrow N$ be a fold map.
 Let $j$ be an integer satisfying $0 \leq j \leq n-7$ and let $G_j$ be a finite commutative group.
-Let $\{g_j\}_{j=0}^{n-7}$ be a sequence of integers satisfying the following. \begin{itemize} \item all the integers are not smaller than $-1$. \item If $g_j=-1$, then $G_j$ is a trivial group. \end{itemize}
+Let $\{g_j\}_{j=0}^{n-7}$ be a sequence of integers satisfying the following. \begin{itemize} \item All the integers are not smaller than $-1$. \item If $g_j=-1$, then $G_j$ is a trivial group. \end{itemize}